General-Grievous23/InfoSec-Labs/index.md

 ### 2. Prerequites

-* Linux box with Python3 installed on it
+* Linux box with Python3 installed on it.
-* Active Gmail account or any email (yahoo, outlook etc)
+* Active Gmail account or any email (yahoo, outlook etc).

 #### 3. Step-by-step implementation

 **Setting up the space**
 1. SSH into your VM or linux box.
-Verify you have python3 installed you can check this with
+Verify you have python3 installed you can check this with.
 ```kql
 Python3 --version
 ```